GioeleGregorini/SwissKnifeTools/README.md

 ### How to use:
 1. Download `SwissKnifeTools.bat`.
-2. Right-click the file and run it as administrator.
+2. Right-click the file and run it.
 3. The code is open source and easily customizable, so you can modify it to create your own multitool if needed.

 ### Features: